Walter Yetnikoff: CBS Records International

 After receiving his LL.B. from Columbia, he served in the United States Army in Cold War-era West Germany from 1956 to 1958.
-Following his discharge, he was hired by the law firm Rosenman, Colin, Kaye, Petschek and Freund, which then represented William S. Paley and CBS.
+Following his discharge, he was hired by the law firm Rosenman, Colin, Kaye, Petschek and Freund, which represented William S. Paley and CBS.

 In 1962, Yetnikoff joined CBS Records as a staff attorney at the behest of general counsel Clive Davis, a former colleague from Rosenman & Colin.
 After serving as general counsel of the CBS Records law department, he moved over in 1969 as Executive Vice President of CBS Records International, which grew exponentially under his leadership.

 In 1968, as general counsel, Yetnikoff was instrumental together with Harvey Schein in forming CBS/Sony, a Japanese joint venture which became highly profitable under Akio Morita and Norio Ohga.
 Yetnikoff forged a close and lucrative working partnership with Sony executives, thereby establishing a groundbreaking collaboration between a major U.S. company and Japanese corporation.

 In 1971, he was appointed President of CBS Records International.

 CBS Records

 In 1975, he became President and CEO of CBS Records.

 Among his accomplishments, he is credited with having broken the MTV color barrier via Michael Jackson's "Billie Jean".
 He nurtured Michael Jackson's solo career from Off the Wall through Thriller.
 At the 1984 Grammy Awards, Jackson called Yetnikoff up to the podium saying that he was "the best president of any company."
-Yetnikoff was credited by Billy Joel with providing the necessary financial and promotional support that propelled his career to its eventual record breaking heights.
+Yetnikoff was credited by Billy Joel with providing the necessary financial and promotional support that propelled his career to its eventual heights.

 Under Yetnikoff's partial watch, "Weird Al" Yankovic became the highest-selling comedy artist of all time.

 Gloria Estefan became the most successful crossover performer in Latin music to date under Yetnikoff's watch.

 Yetnikoff also popularized and helped usher in the genre of freestyle via Lisa Lisa & Cult Jam.

 Yetnikoff relentlessly pursued Paul McCartney and finally persuaded him to sign a deal that put the ex-Beatle's North American releases on CBS.
-Under Yetnikoff, in 1982, McCartney collaborated with Stevie Wonder on the number-one hit "Ebony and Ivory", included on McCartney's Tug of War, and with Michael Jackson on The Girl Is Mine from Thriller.
-The following year, McCartney and Jackson worked on Say Say Say, McCartney's most recent US number one hit.
+Under Yetnikoff, in 1982, McCartney collaborated with Stevie Wonder on the number-one hit "Ebony and Ivory", included on McCartney's Tug of War, and with Michael Jackson on "The Girl Is Mine" from Thriller.
+The following year, McCartney and Jackson worked on "Say Say Say", McCartney's most recent US number one hit.

-Yetnikoff was also involved in Barbara Streisand's biggest selling album, Guilty with Barry Gibb from The Bee Gees.
+Yetnikoff was also involved in Barbra Streisand's biggest selling album, Guilty with Barry Gibb from the Bee Gees.